VivekPanthii/VivekPanthii/README.md

 **🚀Now I'm Learning**

-Constructing ETL pipelines with Airflow, PostgreSQL, Pandas, and Python Workflow orchestration and data management using contemporary tools such as **dbt**, **Snowflake**, and **AWS** Best practices for data CI/CD, version control, and data modeling
+- Building ETL pipelines using Python, Pandas, PostgreSQL, and Airflow
+- Orchestrating workflows and managing data with modern tools like **dbt**, **Snowflake**, and **AWS**
+- Best practices in data modeling, version control, and CI/CD for data

 ---